Category Archives: Drama

 Also, Leslie Uggams Monk’s mother suffering from Alzheimer’s disease, Ellison’s housekeeper Lorraine (Myra Lucretia Taylor), and Issa Rae as Sintara Golden are weaved into the canvas seamlessly and with purpose.

-The ending of the film left me scratching my head a bit and caught me off guard.
+The film’s ending left me scratching my head and caught me off guard.
 While clever, it made me wonder if what I had just seen was reality or fantasy.
 Providing three different endings as adapted film options it’s tough to know which if any actually happened but maybe that’s the point.

 I left the movie theater having laughed out loud, thought, and been entertained.

-American Fiction (2023) made me feel like I had seen something of relevance that would help me understand people better as well as give me insight into what other people feel.
+American Fiction (2023) made me feel like I had seen something relevant that would help me understand people better and give me insight into what other people feel.

-Oscar Nominations: Best Picture, Best Actor-Jeffrey Wright, Best Supporting Actor-Sterling K. Brown, Best Adapted Screenplay, Best Original Score
+Oscar Nominations: 1 win-Best Picture, Best Actor-Jeffrey Wright, Best Supporting Actor-Sterling K. Brown, Best Adapted Screenplay (won), Best Original Score

 Independent Spirit Awards Nominations: 2 wins-Best Film, Best Lead Performance-Jeffrey Wright (won), Best Supporting Performance-Erika Alexander Sterling K. Brown, Best Screenplay (won)